jamf/Setup-Manager/Docs/JamfProConnect-SingleTouch.md

 Then create a Smart Group named "Setup Manager Done" with the criteria `"Setup Manager Done" is "done"`.

 ## Pre-set user for Jamf Connect

+Note: this step only works with Entra ID as the Identity Provider.

 Jamf Connect Login allows pre-configuring the user.
 Create a configuration profile named "Jamf Connect Enrollment User" to the preference domain `com.jamf.connect.login` with the following property list: